Location / Directions / Maps

 A map from 1853 shows a mill race stemming from Ludlowville Falls and several establishments along its path.
 A photo from 1907 (below) shows what appears to be a dam above the falls.

-Downstream from here, a tributary creates a 12 high cascade.
+Downstream from here, a tributary creates an 11 ft high cascade.
 Drive east down Mill St. to the DEC fishing access site.
 Park here and head along the river bank upstream a short distance.
 Look across the creek for a glimpse of this waterfall.
 Check the interactive map for details.

 Opposite the viewing area, a water jet bounces off a shelf in the rock halfway down the falls and lands on a boulder in the creek bed.
 It has gouged out a channel in that boulder.